anburocky3/bootstrap5-snippets/vsc-extension-quickstart.md

 ## What's in the folder

-- This folder contains all of the files necessary for your extension.
+- This folder contains all the files necessary for your extension.
 - `package.json` - this is the manifest file that defines the location of the snippet file and specifies the language of the snippets.
 - `snippets/snippets.json` - the file containing all snippets.